leblocks/hopcsharp.nvim/CONTRIBUTING.md

 1. **Testing with large C# projects**: The plugin is designed for large codebases.
 Test your changes with substantial C# projects like the [.NET Reference Source](https://github.com/microsoft/referencesource)

-2. **Database debugging**: You can inspect the SQLite database directly:
+2. **Database debugging**: You can inspect the SQLite database directly in lua code:
    ```lua
    local db = require('hopcsharp').get_db()
    local results = db:eval("SELECT * FROM files LIMIT 10")
    vim.inspect(results)
    ```
+   or just connect to sqlite file in _nvim-data_ folder with any db client.

 3. **Performance considerations**: Since this plugin is designed for large projects, always consider performance implications of your changes